swift-on-server/articles/Sources/Articles/Documentation.docc/2025/gha-faster-ci/gha-faster-ci.md

 +          key: "swiftpm-tests-build-${{ runner.os }}-${{ github.event.pull_request.base.sha || github.event.after }}"
 ```

-In the "Restore .build" step, we're using the `restore` capability of `actions/cache`, and asking it to restore our previously-uploaded cache to the `.build` directory.
+In the "Restore .build" step, you're using:
+* The `restore` capability of `actions/cache`, and asking it to restore your previously-uploaded cache to the `.build` path.
-The `key` is a way to uniquely identify caches and resolves to a string like `swiftpm-tests-build-Linux-f5ded47aafafe1f9f542e833a5f3dc01970bbaee`.
-If `actions/cache` finds and exact match for a cache with that name, it'll restore that cache for us.
-Otherwise it'll restore the latest cache that start with the `restore-keys`, which in our case will look like `swiftpm-tests-build-Linux-`.
+* The `key` as a way to uniquely identify different caches.
+This resolves to a string like `swiftpm-tests-build-Linux-f5ded47aafafe1f9f542e833a5f3dc01970bbaee`.
+* The `restore-keys` as fallback.
+The action will restore the latest cache that starts with `restore-keys`, if no cache matching `key` was found.

 Note that `actions/cache` follows some branch protection rules so it's not vulnerable to cache poisoning attacks.
 That means that it'll only restore a cache if it was cached from the current branch or the primary branch of your repository.

+After the tests process is over, you can cache the build artifacts to make sure the next CI run can leverage this fresh cache.

-In the "Cache .build" step, you're also simply caching your `.build` directory, now that the build and tests process is over.
-This is so the next CI runs can use this cache.
+So in the "Cache .build" step, you're caching your `.build` directory with the same key as the one in the "Restore .build" step.

-The `key` matches the one in the `key` of the "Restore .build" step, and with the `if` condition, we're trying to avoid spending time in the cache step when we've already found an exact cache key match in the "Restore .build" step.
+With the `if` condition, you're avoiding spending time in the cache step when you already found an **exact match** for the cache key in the "Restore .build" step.
 This is because `actions/cache` rejects cache entries with duplicate names, and does not have an update mechanism.
+This `if` statement will still evaluate to `false` if "Restore .build" had to fallback to `restore-keys` to find a cache.

-The `${{ github.event.pull_request.base.sha || github.event.after }}` in the cache `key` will also resolve to the base branch commit SHA of your pull request, or to the current commit SHA if the actions is triggered on a push event and not in a pull request.
+The `${{ github.event.pull_request.base.sha || github.event.after }}` in the cache `key` will also resolve to the base branch commit SHA of your pull request, or to the current commit SHA if the job run is triggered on a push event and not in a pull request.
 This makes sure your pull request will use a cache from the commit the pull request is based on, and push events will usually fallback to the latest cache that has been uploaded from the branch the CI is running on.

 Now let's see.
 How is your CI doing after adding these 2 steps?

 For the first run, don't expect any time improvements as there is simply no cache the action run can use.
 But if you re-run the CI job, you'll notice a big difference.
-Your tests CI runtime will drop to 6 minutes 30s, saving 3 minutes 30s.
+Your tests CI runtime has drop to 6 minutes 30s, saving 3 minutes 30s.
-This is assuming both your restore and cache steps are run, which is not always true thanks to the if condition we have in "Cache .build" (`if: steps.restore-build.outputs.cache-hit != 'true'`).
+This is assuming both your restore and cache steps are run, which is not always true thanks to the if condition you have in "Cache .build".
 But in a lot of situations you'll still be restoring and uploading caches in the same CI run.
 For example every single time you push changes to a branch.

 ![Tests CI With Cache](tests-ci-with-cache.png)

-You've already saved at least 3 and a half minutes of time in your CI runtimes and that's great, but let's look closer.
+You've already saved at least 3 and a half minutes of CI runtime, and that's great.
+But let's look closer.
 What's consuming the CI runtime now that you're using caching?
-Is it really taking 6 and a half minutes for the tests to run even after your efforts?
+Is it really taking 6 and a half minutes for the tests to run even after all your efforts?

 The answer is No. Your Swift tests runtime has dropped to less than 3 minutes, but if you look at the "Cache .build" step in the first run of your CI, you'll notice "Cache .build" is taking more than **2 and a half minutes** caching around **1.5 GB** worth of `.build` data, with the "Restore .build" step taking around **30 seconds** in the next run to restore the data.

 Wouldn't it be so nice if you could decrease the times spent caching?
 After all, only 3 minutes of your CI runtime is related to your test steps.

-## Speed Up Cache Steps Using zstd
+## Speed Up Caching With zstd

 As it turns out, `actions/cache` compresses the directories before uploading them to GitHub.
 This compression process will use `gzip` by default, and considering that `gzip` does not run in parallel, it can easily take 2 and a half minutes for a 1.5 GB `.build` directory to be compressed and uploaded.

 The hope is not lost though.
-The good news is that `actions/cache` will detect if it can use `zstd` instead of `gzip` for compression, and if `zstd` is available, it'll use that instead.
+The good news is that `actions/cache` will detect if the `zstd` compression algorithm is available on the machine, and if so, it'll use that instead of `gzip`.
 For your purposes, `zstd` is much more performant than `gzip`, or even than `gzip`'s parallel implementation known as `pigz`, so you should leverage this feature.

 Simply install `zstd` on the machine before any calls to `actions/cache`, so `actions/cache` can detect and use it: